 Welcome to Microfinanceinfo.com where you find information about microfinance and microcredit and how it makes wonder to fight poverty.
 Microfinanceinfo.com also keep you updated with news on the microfinance blog.

-Thank you for reading our articles and following the blog about microfinance and microcredit.
-This website started as a project in the university when I studied in Germany, and is now a big source of microfinanceinformation with many visitor from all around the world.
+Thank you for visiting MicrofinanceInfo.com, reading our articles and following the blog about microfinance and microcredit.
+This website started as a project in the university when I studied in Germany, and is now a big source of information over microfinance with many visitor from all around the world.
 It´s quite obvious, microfinance is something that really brings the world together to cooperate for a better and sustainable future.
 There is so many people needing financing to get up on their feet and start their own lifes, especially now on Haiti after the catastrophic earthquake, and still there´s such a big lack of creditpossibilities.

 That´s why it´s so important that you support microfinanceinfo.com to help us spread the word, and it does not cost you a thing.
 You can give your support in several ways.
-The easiest way is by becoming a fan our facebookpage, or follow our twitterpage.
-You can also add a small linklogo on your site, if you have one that is.How You can Buy Tramadol Online with Fast Delivery https://tramadolhealth.com.
+The easiest way is by becoming a fan of our facebookpage, or follow our twitterpage.
+You can also add a small linklogo on your site, if you have one that is.

 To add this linkbutton on your site or blog, simply add this code: